NotYourRootUser/cloud-ledger/logs/PBQs/week2.1_pbq_recap.md

-# Security+ PBQ Set 2 – Recap and Corrections
+# Security+ PBQ Recap and Corrections

 This set covers the main network placement and logic questions that always show up on Security+.
 It includes what I did first, what was wrong, and what the correct reasoning looks like.